Sarani1612/milestone-project-2/README.md

 the background is a soft gradient with no figures, shapes and so on.\
 At the top, there is a paragraph inviting users to click on the photos in order to see more information about the trip.\
 There is also a friendly paragraph encouraging users to contact the business.\
 Clicking on each of the photos opens up a modal with a map and a description of the destination.
+There is also a button that when clicked jumps to the contact form.
 The modal content has the same soft gradient background as the Destinations section itself to tie it all together.

 ### Contact Section